ingenieux/beanstalker/elasticbeanstalk-docker-dropwizard-webapp-archetype/src/main/resources/archetype-resources/README.md

-# Welcome to your beanstalk-maven-plugin wrapper archetype project!
+# Welcome to your beanstalk-maven-plugin archetype project!

 ## About

 For up to date information, see http://docs.ingenieux.com.br/project/beanstalker/

-This project was generated from the elasticbeanstalk-wrapper-webapp-archetype.
+This project was generated from the elasticbeanstalk-dropwizard-webapp-archetype.

-As it is, it is a boilerplate code for wrapping an existing .war file and deploying into Amazon Web Services' Elastic Beanstalk Service.
+As it is, it is a boilerplate code for a generic, modern webapp using Amazon Web Services' Elastic Beanstalk Service with [Docker](http://docker.io) and [Dropwizard](http://dropwizard.github.io/)

 We hope you like it.
 If you run into any problems, please let us know by the [mailing list](http://groups.google.com/group/beanstalker-users) or the [issue tracker](http://github.com/ingenieux/beanstalker/issues)